the Creative Commons Attribution 4.0 License.

 4.1 Evolution of the instability

 In our analysis of the instability the obvious place to start is to explore the shape of the stability region and develop an understanding of how unstable shoreline perturbations might evolve with time.
 To provide a physical context that enables us to analyze our stability criterion under conditions that are consistent with realizable experimental systems, we consider the XES10 experiment reported in Hajek et al. (2014), an experiment specifically designed to study the growth of shoreline in the presence of a back-tilted (adverse) subsidence.
 We will use this experiment to extract reasonable slope values for our analysis.
-Thus, following Hajek et al. (2014) the top slope is set to ST=0.03 and, unless we state otherwise, the foreslope will be set to SF=tan(π/4)=1.
+Thus, following Hajek et al. (2014) the top slope is set to ST=0.03 and, unless we state otherwise, the foreslope will be set to .
 Further, consistent with our analysis here, we will neglect subsidence and assume that the final basement profile, reported in Fig. 2 of Hajek et al. (2014), prevails throughout time.
-With x>1.6 m downstream of the sediment input, this latter choice provides the water depth relation D(x)=0.95-0.2(x-1.6) m, an adverse basement slope of SB=-0.2, and an effective basement slope of SBe=SB1-SBSF+ST=-0.1666+.03=-0.1366.
+With x>1.6 m downstream of the sediment input, this latter choice provides the water depth relation m, an adverse basement slope of , and an effective basement slope of .

 In our study of the evolution of an unstable shoreline we will consider the advance of a shoreline on the XES10 final basement profile.
-Here we will set the initial shore line position to (t=0)=1.65 m downstream of the sediment input and impose the slightly perturbed initial shape x(0)=(0)+δ(0)cos(y), where δ(0)=0.05 m, with a lateral extent of y[0,2π] m.
+Here we will set the initial shore line position to m downstream of the sediment input and impose the slightly perturbed initial shape , where δ(0)=0.05 m, with a lateral extent of m.
 With these values, on scaling the time so that the input unit flux is q=1, the analytical solution of the linear theory in Eq.
 (12) gives

 where the advance of the bulk shoreline with time is

-In Fig. 3b, we plot the absolute size of the perturbation δ as a function of the bulk shoreline position .
+In Fig. 3b, we plot the absolute size of the perturbation δ as a function of the bulk shoreline position ℓ.
 The shoreline starts from the stable point PA, with a depth at the toe of D=0.783 m.
 The initial progradation is in a stable regime, and the amplitude of the perturbation decreases.
 The minimum amplitude 0.0425 is reached at ℓ=3.21, point PB.
 Here the growth rate of the perturbation is zero, but beyond this point we enter the unstable regime where the perturbation grows and the shoreline becomes unstable (e.g., see point PC).

 We can also use the above conditions to test the validity of the linear theory used in the derivation of the stability criterion; Eq.
 (13).
-In particular, following an approach used in previous works (Li and Li2011; Zhao et al.2016), we have developed a semi-implicit boundary-element-like scheme to compute the nonlinear dynamics of a shoreline.
-In these nonlinear computations, we measure the growth of the perturbation as δ(t)=max||x|-(t)|, where x is the position vector of the shoreline.
+In particular, following an approach used in previous works (Li and Li, 2011; Zhao et al., 2016), we have developed a semi-implicit boundary-element-like scheme to compute the nonlinear dynamics of a shoreline.
+In these nonlinear computations, we measure the growth of the perturbation as , where x is the position vector of the shoreline.
 The linear prediction is in excellent agreement with our nonlinear results (see Fig. 3b).
 In particular we note that, in the nonlinear analysis, the minimum perturbation 0.0428 is reached at position ℓ=3.19 – values close to the linear analysis counterparts of 0.0425 and 3.21.
 Moreover, we have performed a series of simulations using different initial perturbations and confirmed that the difference between the linear and nonlinear results is indeed O(ϵ2).

 4.2 Choice of characteristic length scale

-Following the typical approach of a morphological instability analysis (see Sekerka et al.2014), we can look for two characteristic wavelengths associated with our shoreline perturbations.
+Following the typical approach of a morphological instability analysis (see Sekerka et al., 2014), we can look for two characteristic wavelengths associated with our shoreline perturbations.
 The first of these is the wavelength associated with the fastest growing wave number; given sufficient time, we would expect this to be the dominant wavelength of the evolving instability.
 The second is the wavelength associated with the wave number at which the amplitude of the perturbation neither grows or decays – the neutral wavelength.

-In the case of the initial perturbation exhibiting a number of modes (x(y,t)=(t)+ϵk=1δk(t)cos(ky)), each mode independently evolves following Eq.
+In the case of the initial perturbation exhibiting a number of modes (), each mode independently evolves following Eq.
 (12).
 In this circumstance, we can determine, essentially by direct inspection of Eq.
-(12), that the fastest growing wavelength would be associated with the wave number k=0, corresponding to an infinitely long wavelength – recall that wavelength λ=2πk.
+(12), that the fastest growing wavelength would be associated with the wave number k=0, corresponding to an infinitely long wavelength – recall that wavelength .
 This presents something of a conundrum: while an infinite wavelength is mathematically consistent with our analysis, it is unlikely to be physically achievable.
 Rather, we would expect that the dominant wavelength observed, in a given system, would be set by the lateral size of the system (e.g., the width of an experiment or the distance between channels).

 Perhaps a better length scale to characterize the nature of unstable shoreline growth is the neutral wavelength.
-On appropriate rearrangement, this wavelength can be calculated by the substitution of the wave number definition k=2πλn into our stability criterion (Eq.
+On appropriate rearrangement, this wavelength can be calculated by the substitution of the wave number definition into our stability criterion (Eq.
 13):

 The value of λn provides us with a minimum lateral length scale for the resulting morphology of the growth of an unstable shoreline.